Beyond SEO vs GEO: How Nashville Businesses Should Actually Measure AI Traffic Impact

 Create an Exploration report filtering by AI source domains.
 Track sessions, engagement rate, and conversions.
 Run this weekly.
 Watch the trend.

 One caveat: Not all AI traffic shows up cleanly.
-Free ChatGPT users often do not pass referrer data, so those visits land in “Direct.”
+Some AI-driven visits don’t pass referrer data (copy/paste behavior, app browsers, certain configurations), so a portion lands in “Direct.”
 Your AI channel will capture what is trackable, but actual AI-driven traffic is likely higher than what GA4 reports.

 What Nashville Industries Should Expect

-Nashville’s growing tech sector will see meaningful AI referral traffic.
+Nashville’s growing tech sector tends to see meaningful AI referral traffic.
 The city’s SaaS startups, health tech companies, and software consultancies serve audiences that skew technical.
 These users adopted ChatGPT early and use it daily for research.

 Healthcare information sites also fall here.
-Nashville’s health tech companies, wellness brands, and anyone publishing medical content will see AI referrals.
-People absolutely ask AI for health information before (or instead of) calling a doctor.
+Nashville’s health tech companies, wellness brands, and anyone publishing medical content often see AI referrals.
+People frequently ask AI for health information before (or instead of) calling a doctor.

 Here’s where it gets interesting for Nashville’s core economy.
-Local service businesses—your plumbers, HVAC techs, roofers, electricians—will see almost zero AI referral traffic.
+Local service businesses—your plumbers, HVAC techs, roofers, electricians—typically see minimal AI referral traffic.

 Why?
 Intent and urgency.
 When your AC dies on an August afternoon in Brentwood, you’re not having a conversation with Claude about HVAC repair options.
 You’re Googling “emergency AC repair near me” and calling the first number you see.

 Same logic applies to Nashville’s restaurant and hospitality sector.
-Tourists walking down Broadway aren’t asking Perplexity where to get hot chicken.
-They’re searching Google Maps or asking the hotel concierge.
+Tourists walking down Broadway are less likely to ask Perplexity where to get hot chicken—they’re searching Google Maps or asking the hotel concierge.
+You’ll see this pattern in your own channel mix once you start tracking.

 The Strategic Implication for Nashville Businesses